amritghimire/jira-terminal/README.md

 FLAGS:
     -h, --help       Prints help information
-    -M, --mininal    Only summary and description will be asked if not available.
+    -M, --minimal    Only summary and description will be asked if not available.
     -q, --quiet      Do not ask for missing options.
     -V, --version    Prints version information